mhowlett/Nhiredis/README.md

 copy libhiredisx.so into the same directory you will be using Nhiredis.dll from.

-## Component Overview
+## Library Component

+_Nhiredis_ is the library you reference in your application

-hiredisx (hiredis 'extra') is a C wrapper around hiredis.
+_hiredisx_ (hiredis 'extra') is a C wrapper around hiredis.
 It serves two purposes:

 1. It adds functionality that makes marshalling values between .NET and hiredis easier and more efficient.
 2. Under Windows, it provides the definitions required to create a .dll (rather than a static library).
 This is required for interfacing with .NET.